In a nutshell

 Generally, as long as you do not have a known or existing allergy, bee and honey products are usually considered safe to use during pregnancy, and if you are taking propolis as a lozenge or tablet, any risk of bacteria would be killed off by your stomach acid, anyway.

-However, on the basis there is little research on propolis use by expectant mums, MFM’s GP Dr Philippa Kaye suggests a cautious approach: “While honey and honey products are safe in pregnancy, little is known about propolis and its effect during pregnancy so it may be best to be safe and avoid.”
+However, on the basis there is little research on propolis use by expectant mums, MFM’s expert family GP Dr Philippa Kaye suggests a cautious approach: “While honey and honey products are safe in pregnancy, little is known about propolis and its effect during pregnancy, so it may be best to be safe and avoid.”